ICWRGC Collaborating on New PhD Program to Advance Water Science in Southern Africa

 The thesis projects that the students will complete have been identified by the Academic and Scientific Advisory Committee (ASAC) because of their relevance in advancing the scientific agenda of the southern African region.
 Student research will be supervised by faculty at NUST, as well as by an international team of German and southern African experts.
 To prepare the students to carry out the research, the students will engage in common blocks of coursework to deepen their familiarity with IWRM concepts and advanced technical tools.
 The course of study will also include a research period in Germany hosted by a German institution.

-Dr. Luna Bharati is a member of the ASAC, while ICWRGC Director Harald Köthe provides key implementation support and leadership.
+Dr. Layla Hashweh from ICWRGC is coordinating the programme, while PD Dr. Luna Bharaty, ICWRGC Head of Research, is a member of the ASAC.
+In addition, ICWRGC Director Harald Köthe provides key implementation support and leadership.